Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

 - confirming the current production stack and where the technical gaps remain
 - reviewing bridge tooling and datasets
-- deciding whether a Unicode-level discussion is worth reopening
+- deciding whether a future Unicode-level discussion would be worth reopening
 - documenting the present limitations accurately in any public-facing support material

 ## Documents to send or keep ready